thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

 - Project manager: to help identify risks and dependencies

-## II.
+### 1.2.
 Overview

 EcoGo is a mobile application designed to help individuals track and reduce their carbon dioxide (CO2) emissions from everyday activities, particularly focusing on transportation.
 The app aims to provide users with real-time data on their emissions and incentivize eco-friendly behaviors through gamification and rewards.

-## III.
+### 1.3.
 Glossary

 | Term              | Definition                                                                 |
 |-------------------|----------------------------------------------------------------------------|
 | Firebase          | A mobile and web application development platform developed by Firebase, Inc. in 2011, then acquired by Google in 2014. |

-## IV.
-Requirements
+### 1.4.
+Objectives

 **Carbon Footprint Tracking**
-Implement a system to track carbon emissions from various transportation modes, including walking, cycling, public transport, and driving.
+Users can track their carbon emissions from various transportation modes, including walking, cycling, public transport, and driving.

 **Real-time Emission Calculation**
-Implement a system to calculate carbon emissions in real-time based on GPS data, distance traveled, and transportation mode.
+The app calculates carbon emissions in real-time based on GPS data, distance traveled, and transportation mode.

 **GPS Navigation and Transportation Mode Selection** Users can utilize GPS within the app to select a destination, choose their preferred mode of transportation, and receive guided directions to reach their destination.